sean-uk/crapi/README.md

 A dummy auth header middleware has been added to the api routes.
 To try it out, add a header in your request called "Auth", with the value simply "false".

+### 'Forbidden Words'

+As an example of input filtering middleware, the app checks api input against the list in the config setting `forbidden_words`
+You can copy `config/autoload/forbidden-words.local.php.dist` as `config/autoload/forbidden-words.local.php` and define it there if you like.

+Forbidden words in the URI params will result in an error response, but if they're in the request body they'll just be replaced with asterisks.

 ## What I Did:

 This is based on the [Expressive Skeleton Quick Start](http://zendframework.github.io/zend-expressive/getting-started/skeleton/).